Narrow Operator Models of Stellarator Equilibria in Fourier Zernike Basis: Physics informed Neural Networks in

-and solve it with \texttt{L-BFGS} optimiser for some loss function $\mathcal{L}_{\mathrm{op}}$. \citet{Paluzo-Hidalgo2020} showed that \glspl{MLP} with two hidden layers and non-linearities consisting of rectified linear units can approximate arbitrary functions, and in Fourier space, optimising over parameters of \glspl{MLP} with two hidden layers is sufficient to solve single, fixed-boundary and finite-$\betavol$ \gls{MHD} equilibria with lowest $\fvolnorm$~\citep{Thun2025}.
-Setting the number of hidden layers or their node numbers too large in the presented approach yields unusable results because the minimisation stagnates in local optima.
-The plasma boundary is fixed via projection into $\yprojected$, which reduces the number of parameters and, in our tests, optimisation with Fourier Zernike modes in the output layer did not work.
+and solve it with \texttt{L-BFGS} optimiser for some loss function $\mathcal{L}_{\mathrm{op}}$. \citet{Paluzo-Hidalgo2020} showed that \glspl{MLP} with two hidden layers and non-linearities consisting of rectified linear units can approximate arbitrary functions, and in Fourier space, optimising over parameters of \glspl{MLP} with two hidden layers is sufficient to solve single, fixed-boundary and finite-$\betavol$ \gls{MHD} equilibria with lowest $\fvolnorm$ over the tested spectral resolutions and \glspl{NN}~\citep{Thun2026}.
+Setting the number of hidden layers or their node numbers too large in the presented approach yields unusable results because minimisation stagnates in local optima.

+The plasma boundary is fixed via projection into $\yprojected$ (see equation~\eqref{eqn:desc_projection}), which reduces the number of parameters and, in our tests, optimising \gls{NN} with the Fourier Zernike modes in the output layer did not work.
 As initial guess for all presented narrow operator models we use the default \texttt{DESC} initial guess.
 If it fails to produce nested flux surfaces, for example for the quasi-helical equilibrium (figure~\ref{fig:qs_qh}), an invertible mapping to boundary conforming coordinates introduced by~\citet{Babin2025} calculates the $N=2$ axis initial guess.
 This axis guess is then interpolated towards the boundary, ensuring a well posed initial guess throughout the volume.
-The initial guess in Fourier Zernike space is projected into the tangent space as $\mathbf{y}_\mathrm{init}$ and added to the \gls{MLP} prediction (see equation~\eqref{eqn:full_prediction}).
-We show that it is possible to minimise the sum of ideal \gls{MHD} force residuals defined by equilibria evenly distributed in $\eta_\mathrm{p, train}$ over the parameters of \glspl{MLP} with two hidden layers.
-Each operator \gls{MLP} parametrises the function $\text{MLP}: \eta_{\mathrm{p}, i} \rightarrow \yprojected_i$ for $\etaptrain=\{\eta_{\mathrm{p},i=0},...,\eta_{\mathrm{p},i=I-1}\}$.
-The input can be easily modified to include, for example, the boundary Fourier modes or rotational transform coefficients, but results in this work only use the scalars $\eta_{\mathrm{p}, i}$ as input.\\ Each full training step consists of the model predicting $\mathbf{y}_\mathrm{train}$ for all $\eta_{\mathrm{p}, i}$ and the sum of all residuals for all $i$ as target function, scaled by $\alpha_\mathrm{MHD}=10^7$ to avoid optimisation problems caused by the residual approaching machine precision
+The initial guess in Fourier Zernike space is projected into the tangent space as $\mathbf{y}_\mathrm{init}$, using the same $\mathbf{A}$ and $\mathbf{Z}$ matrices, and then added to the \gls{MLP} prediction (see equation~\eqref{eqn:full_prediction}).